aregsar/aregsarblog/blog/2019/how-to-setup-a-github-pages-blog-in-five-minutes/index.md

 Once I selected the source branch, the message below appeared at the top of the github pages section:

-`your site is published at https://aregsar.github.io/aregsarblog/`
+`Your site is published at https://aregsar.github.io/aregsarblog/`

 > Note: for a brief period of time, until Github pages publishes your blog, you may see the message:
 Your site is ready to be published at https://aregsar.github.io/aregsarblog/.